F-1 Economic Hardship Work Permit

 - Meet with an International Student Advisor to confirm that you are

 eligible for an Economic Hardship based work permit.
 Please read the Economic Hardship Information and complete the Economic Hardship Request Form prior, and bring the request form to your appointment.
-Upon confirmation of eligibilty, the International Student Advisor will provide you with a checklist of items to prepare for the authorization of Economic Harship.
+Upon confirmation of eligibility, the International Student Advisor will provide you with a checklist of items to prepare for the authorization of Economic Hardship.

 Your International Student Advisor will review your application materials.
 This is not a routine application and is reviewed on a case-by-case basis.
 Note that the USCIS scrutinizes Economic Hardship applications extremely carefully; as a result, the more evidence you can provide to establish the unforeseen and unexpected nature of your economic situation, the better.